fiinix/fiinix.github.io/_posts/2014/april/2014-04-25-three-joys-and-a-disappointment.md

 title: Three Joys and a Disappointment
 color: "#9b5616"
 date: 2014-04-26 T 19:00 UTC
-tags : ["Kingdoms of Amalur: Reckoning", "Lego Batman 2: DC Super Heroes", Spelunky, Thief, Gaming, Review]
+tags : ["Kingdoms of Amalur: Reckoning", Batman, Spelunky, Thief, Video games]
-category: personal
+category: Life
 excerpt: "As a part of my extended Easter holiday, I spent a significant portion of the time playing an assortment of games.
 Steam sales will do that to you."
 tile: "/assets/posts/2014/april/three-joys-and-a-disappointment/tile.png"
 ---